TRAP/NEUTER/RETURN

 Community Cats Need Our Community's Help

-Outdoor, free-roaming community cats can be lost or abandoned pets that are friendly or cats born outside that are not socialized to humans (sometimes referred to as "feral" cats).
+Outdoor community cats can be lost or abandoned pets that are friendly or cats born outside that are not socialized to humans (sometimes referred to as "feral" cats).
 Because they do not have owners, they need our community's help.

 Together, we can get these cats sterilized and vaccinated to prevent their population from growing larger, to improve the quality of their lives, and to reduce or eliminate nuisance behaviors such as spraying, yowling and excessive noisemaking, and fighting.

-We provide spay/neuter surgery and vaccinations to community cats for FREE.
-We need your help in trapping these cats, bringing them to the clinic for surgery and vaccines, and releasing them back to their outdoor homes.
-We loan out humane traps to catch them in for a $50 cash deposit you get back when you return the trap.
+We need your help in trapping these cats, bringing them to the clinic for surgery, and releasing them back to their outdoor homes!

 What is TNR?